 Animal Pump Supplement (Part 1)

-Universal Nutrition markets a popular line of "Animal" products that includes Animal Paks, animal stak, animal nitro, animal cuts, animal max protein, animal flex, animal test, and animal pump.
+Universal Nutrition markets a popular line of "Animal" products that includes Animal Pak, animal stak, animal nitro, animal cuts, animal max protein, animal flex, animal test, and animal pump.
 We will be reviewing their Animal Pump supplement here.
 Universal Nutrition has made a good name for themselves making reliable products that delivers results.
 Don't just take my word for it, see our user reviews section on Universal Nutrition products, and see what others users have said about Universal's Animal products - click here to view the user reviews.

 I've used a few of their Animal line of products in the past with great results, so when I picked up a 30 pack container of the Animal Pump, I was expecting much of the same quality and results.
 If you're familiar with their Animal supplements, you'll know that the defining feature of this line of products is that most of them are comprised of pills, and lots of them!
 Animal Pump is no exception.
 I think it is also an interesting fact to mention that it seems like many of these Animal products kind of stink (unpleasant smell), but by all means, don't let this turn you off from the Animal supplements, they are truly fantastic supplements.